Blagdon: Transport

-Blagdon is served by several bus services going to Bristol, Cheddar, Wells and Weston-super-Mare.
-A Blagdon Minibus is available for groups to use at a small charge.
+Blagdon has no public bus services.
+The Blagdon Valley Minibus Association operates a community minibus available for groups to use at a small charge as well as running trips to nearby centres such as Wells, Weston-super-Mare, Clevedon and Bath.
 The nearest railway station is Yatton.
 Blagdon formerly had its own railway station as the terminus of the Wrington Vale Light Railway from 1901 to 1931 (freight traffic continued until 1950).